Where we stand now: E-cigarettes

 E-cigarettes work by heating a pure liquid called e-juice -- composed of flavorings, propylene glycol, glycerin and often nicotine -- until it vaporizes.
 The resulting vapor is much less offensive to many -- both smokers and non-smokers -- and some studies have shown that it helps smokers quit.
 In fact, many e-cigarette users don't call themselves smokers, preferring to use the term "vapers" instead.

-This action by the FDA highlights the growing controversy over the potential danger of e-cigarettes.
+Despite research showing a danger to adolescents, there remains a controversy over long term impact of e-cigarettes and how they should be regulated.
 Are they really an effective way to quit smoking?
-Does "vaping" introduce health issues all its own, such as encouraging adolescents who would otherwise never smoke to take a puff off the real thing?
+Does "vaping" introduce health issues all its own, unrelated to tobacco?
 Science and public policy have bounced back and forth for over a decade, as different studies produce different -- and sometimes contradictory -- results.
 Let's take a look at the debate over the years:

 2003 headline: Invention of e-cigarettes